How Often Should I Feed My 1-month-old Puppy?

 Feeding during the day and night

-It is important to note that puppies have smaller stomachs and higher metabolic rates, which require them to eat more frequently than .
+It is important to note that puppies have smaller stomachs and higher metabolic rates, which require them to eat more frequently than adult .
 Therefore, regardless of the chosen feeding schedule, it is advisable to provide your 1-month-old puppy with small meals throughout the day and night to ensure they receive sufficient nutrition.
 This may involve setting an alarm to wake up during the night for a feeding.
 While it may be challenging at times, remember that these small sacrifices will contribute to the health and well-being of your growing puppy.

 Portion sizes